Placing Orders and Other API Functions

 • target (float) – The stoploss target.

-• trailing (bool) – If it is a trailing stoploss.
+• trailing (float) – Trailing stoploss.

 • on_stoploss (callable) – A callable invoked if target is hit.